""BE A GOOD ALPHA"

 No 6- Rev. A Wayman Ward: The Author of the Fraternity

-No. 7- Abram L. Simpson, Author of the Fraternity Hymn and other Alpha Songwriters
+No. 7- Abram L. Simpson, Author of the Fraternity Hymn and other Alpha

 No. 8- Revisionist Fraternities: The Omega, Kappa, Sigma Conspiracy